 Under the Texas law, a tenant has:

 - The right to quiet enjoyment inside the unit.
+This means Texas tenants can enjoy peace and quiet.

 - A right to a secure home.
 This means landlords must install solid locks and other security measures.